You can back up and restore the configuration database that Veeam Backup & Replication uses.

 - Disconnection from remote Veeam Backup & Replication agents.

-- Disconnection from network storages (for example, storages presented via iSCSI) and so on.
+- Disconnection from network storage (for example, storage presented via iSCSI) and so on.

 For this reason, you must always use the configuration backup functionality to back up and restore configuration of the backup server.